How is Whiteboard Paint Different from Regular Paint?

 Do Not Cut in First

 With regular paint, it will not make a huge difference if you leave the paint tray in the middle of an application and step away for a few minutes.
 However, with quality whiteboard coatings you need to begin the application as soon as the two parts of the formula are mixed, and don’t stop until you finish covering your wall within the 40-45-minute pot life, while cutting in, preferably with a two-inch foam brush, as you move along from section to section, overlapping about 30% each time until you reach the end of the surface.
-Cutting in while rolling on the whiteboard coating helps to maintain a wet edge so that the coating is applied evenly and the product’s endothermic film is maintained throughout the application process.
+Cutting in while rolling on the whiteboard paint helps to maintain a wet edge so that the coating is applied evenly and the product’s endothermic film is maintained throughout the application process.
 If you try to cut in along the edges of your entire surface first, and then fill in the rest of the area later, as you would with regular wall paint, a good water-resistant film will not be created, resulting in an uneven sheen on your surface and subsequent problems with writing and erasing after it dries.